pulzze/autoflow-documentation/docs/Documentation/Getting Started/Hello World/Index.md

 ![Create Server](@site/static/img/Hello_world/create_new_server.png)

 1. Create an ID for the server.
-2. The portnumber by default is 8080, this is customizable.
+2. The port number by default is 8080, this is customizable.

    > 💡 The server instantly gets hosted on the port number.